qjon/angular/projects/tree/README.md

 ## Translation

-Tree module has configured translation for english (default language) and polish.
-You can add translations for other languages as it is described in [Translate Module](https://github.com/ngx-translate/core/blob/master/README.md) documentation.
-In _Tree Module_ you are able to set following labels:

-* RI_TREE_LBL_ADD_NODE - Add node
-* RI_TREE_LBL_EDIT_NODE - Edit node
-* RI_TREE_LBL_REMOVE_NODE - Delete node
+From version 4.2.0 translation dependency is removed from _@rign/angular2-tree_.
+Now you have to create service which implements ITreeTranslation interface:

+    import {ITreeTranslations} from '@rign/angular2-tree';

+    export class TreeTranslationService implements ITreeTranslations {
+      readonly RI_TREE_LBL_ADD_NODE = 'Add data';
+      readonly RI_TREE_LBL_EDIT_NODE = 'Edit data';
+      readonly RI_TREE_LBL_REMOVE_NODE = 'Delete data';
-* RI_TREE_LBL_DROP_ZONE - Drop here to move node to root level
+      readonly RI_TREE_LBL_DROP_ZONE = 'Drop here to move data to root level';

-To change language to polish you have to add these lines to your app module:

-    export class AppModule {
-      public constructor(translate: TranslateService) {
-        translate.setDefaultLang('pl');
     }

-    }
+and set is as provider in module which use _TreeModule_

+    providers: [
+        TreeOneNodeService,
+        {provide: TREE_TRANSLATION_TOKEN, useClass: TreeTranslationService},
+    ]

+In such case you can use your own translation module and its implementation or even if you don't use translations in your app, you don't have to import additional dependency.

 ## Drop elements on tree node